apache/hadoop-release-support/README.md

 Drop the staged artifacts from nexus [https://repository.apache.org/#stagingRepositories](https://repository.apache.org/#stagingRepositories)

 Delete the tag.
-Print out the delete command and then copy/paste it into a terminal in the hadoop repo
+Print out the delete command and then copy/paste it into a terminal in the hadoop repository

 ```bash
 ant print-tag-command